sspacedoutz/sspacedoutz/README.md

   ༶•୨♡୧•༶ ~ they/he , elliot/soren + others.

-. int is okay unless stated otherwise.  ༶•
+. int is okay unless stated otherwise.
+13 and under iwc or dont int,,tyy,,  ༶•

 .    ༶• sometimes i wont respond, don't take it personally.
 I'm prob shy or dont feel like talking atm! ^.^